Dmitrii-Tomin/torsen_differential/README.md

 - **12 M5 screws:** 20 mm in leangth (I used one 20mm screw and one 25mm screw for each planet gear).
 - **5 M3 nuts**
 - **5 M3 grub screws:** recomended at least 6mm, smaller ones might fall out.
-- **3 Aluminium rods:** 85, 75 and 93 mm in leangth (doesn't really matter, but by using this dimentions they will have the perfect leangth and stick out equally)
+- **3 Aluminium rods:** 8 mm in diameter.
+85, 75 and 93 mm in leangth (doesn't really matter, but by using this dimentions they will have the perfect leangth and stick out equally)

 ## Requirements